 Bayswater Inn Hotel Near Hyde Park

-The Bayswater Inn Hotel is near Hyde Park, less than a 5-minute walk from the front door.
+The Bayswater Inn Hotel is near Hyde Park, less than a 5-minute walk from the front door on Princes Square.
 The Hotel is on the North West Corner of Hyde Park making it accessible to Kensington Palace, Kensington Gardens and the Diana Memorial Playground in particular.
 Check out our exclusive hotel offers and save up to 15% during your stay.

 Our Hotel Near Hyde Park